 Returns indicate that the Republicans will control both branches of United States Senators. the New Jersey Legislature next winter.
-Gloucester County, which, according to a early returns was in doubt, elected a Republican Senator, Waterman (Democrat) by an inand this will make the Senate stand eleven Republicans and ten Democrats.
-The Assembly will be made lican assembly, thus depriving Govup of practically 38 Republicans to 22 Democrats.
-Last year's Assembly consisted of 42 Democrats and 18 Republicans.
-The present New York assembly has a The Democrats elected 12 of their 17 candidates for sheriff.
-The election for Assemblymen showed gains for the Republicans in a number of counties that last fall elected Democrats, Bronx) the Tammany strength was that were carried through by Governor Wilson in connection with his for judicial and county offices were candidacy for the Governorship. elected by greatly reduced pluralities.
-The counties that last winter had In Brooklyn the fusion judicial and Democratic Assemblymen, but who county candidates were successful, next year will be represented by Rewith perhaps an exception. publicans, are Bergen, Essex, Gloucester, Morris, Somerset and Union.
+Gloucester County, which, ac- dicated the election of Governor trade with Turkey. cording to a early returns was in Pothier (Republican) over Louis A. doubt, elected a Republican Senator.
+Waterman (Democrat) by an inand this will make the Senate stand creased majority. eleven Republicans and ten Democrats.
+The Assembly will be made hean assembly, thus depriving Govup of practically 38 Republicans to ernor Dix (Democrat) of the support 22 Democrats.
+Last year's Assembly consisted of leture Democratic in both branches.
+42 Democrats and 18 Republicans.
+The Democrats elected 12 of their 17 Democratic majority of 24.
+The newcandidates for sheriff.
+The election by elected assembly will have a Refor Assemblymen showed gains for publican majority of upwards of 30. the Republicans in a number of counties that last fall elected Democrats.
+Bronx) the Tammany strength was that were carried through by Gov- materially reduced, but its candidates ernor Wilson in connection with his for judicial and county offices were candidacy for the Governorship. elected by greatly reduced pluralities.
+Democratic Assemblymen, but who county candidates were successful, next year will be represented by Re-with perhaps an exception. publicans, are Bergen, Essex, Gloucester, Morris, Somerset and Union.
 Ohio Towns Come Over.